JimmiFriborg/ResponseLatencyTester/README.md

 4. Export CSV/JSON/PDF artifacts directly from the UI for archival or sharing.

 ### Evaluate the v3.9 Release Candidate
-1. Navigate to `release-candidates/` and open `latency-tester-v3.9-rc4.html`.
+1. Navigate to `release-candidates/` and open `latency-tester-v3.9-rc5.html`.
+2. Watch for the startup overlay: if the bundle detects a problem booting the React app, it surfaces a fail-safe message instead of showing a blank page.
+Refresh after clearing cache if you encounter the overlay.
-2. Treat the UI banner and the dedicated **Defects** view as a reminder that this is not production software.
+3. Treat the UI banner and the dedicated **Defects** view as a reminder that this is not production software.
-3. Add, edit, or delete defects either directly inside the GUI or by editing `release-candidates/v3.9-rc4-defects.json`.
+4. Add, edit, or delete defects either directly inside the GUI or by editing `release-candidates/v3.9-rc5-defects.json`.
 The import/export buttons accept that JSON file so you can round-trip the canonical document without touching test-case data.
-4. Capture any new regressions in the defect register before promoting another RC.
+5. Capture any new regressions in the defect register before promoting another RC.

-### Legacy portable & historical builds
+### Work with legacy/portable builds
 Legacy HTML builds (including the offline portable variant) now reside in `archive/legacy-html/`.

-When you need the Babel-enabled portable build, copy `archive/legacy-html/latency-tester-portable.html` alongside the `vendor/` directory before opening the file.
-The historical release notes and feature guides that describe those builds are located in `archive/docs/` for quick reference.
+- When you need the Babel-enabled portable build, copy `archive/legacy-html/latency-tester-portable.html` alongside the `vendor/` directory before opening the file.
+This keeps runtime dependencies co-located for offline use.
+- The historical release notes and feature guides that describe those builds are located in `archive/docs/` for quick reference.

 ### Optional launch scripts
 - `launch.py` boots a lightweight static file server when you prefer to run the app from `http://localhost:8000/` instead of double-clicking the HTML file.